unlocomqx/dynamicproduct-docs/docs/04-configuration.md

 <img srcset="./images/units.jpg 2x">

-Each unit has a name and a symbol
+Each unit has a name and a symbol (the symbol is optional)

 <img srcset="./images/unit-edit.jpg 2x">